kevinchar93/csr-adonis-inertia-react/README.md

-# Setup Adonis + Inertia JS react app
+# How to Setup React as a view layer for AdonisJS, using InertiaJS

 Simple guide to setup React as the view layer for AdonisJS using InertiaJS (https://github.com/eidellev/inertiajs-adonisjs).